-Treasurer (1): The primary role of the treasurer is to oversee financial transactions for BEAST.
+Treasurer (1 person): The primary role of the treasurer is to oversee financial transactions for BEAST.
 This includes applying for funding, managing budgets, and coordinating reimbursements.
 The term is 14 months, beginning June 1st and concluding July 31st of the following year.
 This provides a 2-month overlap for the incoming treasurer to learn from the incumbent.

 Admissions Committee (10 members total w/ 2yr appts, 5 members elected each year): Student representatives on the Admissions Committee play an active role in the selection of incoming students.
 The requirements include: (a) evaluating the numerous candidates’ applications during December/January based on criteria set by the faculty before the admissions committee meets, (b) attending the all day Admissions Selection Committee meeting in mid to late January and the follow-up meeting following the visits in March, (c) reviewing each application with the full committee to arrive at a consensus and to select the applicants to invite for interviews.
 Students must have passed their qualifying exam.
 This is a 2 year term.

-BEST Coordinators (1 UCSF, 1 UCB): BEST coordinators schedule and administer the BioEngineeering Student Talks (BEST) talks.
+BEST Coordinators (1 UCSF, 1 UCB): BEST coordinators schedule and administer the BioEngineeering Student Talks (BESTs).
 BESTs provide a forum for Bioengineering students to practice talks, whether they be conference presentations, job talks, qualifying exams, etc. BEST talks take place at both campuses.
 Duties of the BEST coordinators include (a) arranging the schedule and rooms for meetings, (b) arranging food for each meeting (reimbursed through the Berkeley department office/Graduate Assembly and through MyExpense or ASGD for UCSF), (c) arranging A/V support for each meeting, (d) advertising BEST to the greater community.
 For facilitating room bookings, the Berkeley BEST coordinator is expected to become a BEAST signatory, which involves at the minimum taking an online quiz.
-This is a 1 year position.
+This is a one year position.

-Internal Networking Committee (4 Members): The role of the internal networking committee is to encourage Bioengineering students from different years and campuses to get together in a social setting on a regular basis.
-The responsibilities include: (a) organizing holiday party and the social events at the annual Bioengineering Conference (b) suggesting places and times to meet for dinner, drinks, and/or movies, (c) planning and advertising events such as picnics, ice-skating or bowling expeditions, hikes or volunteer opportunities and/or (d) proposing other cool events.
+Internal Networking Committee (4 members): The role of the internal networking committee is to encourage Bioengineering students from different years and campuses to get together in a social setting on a regular basis.
+The responsibilities include: (a) organizing holiday party and the social events at the annual Bioengineering Retreat (b) suggesting places and times to meet for dinner, drinks, and/or movies, (c) planning and advertising events such as picnics, ice-skating or bowling expeditions, hikes or volunteer opportunities and/or (d) proposing other cool events.
 The committee should set a social calendar at the beginning of the year and advertise to the group accordingly.
-This is a 1 year position.
+This is a one year position.

-Head Peer Advisors (4 members total, with 2 elected per year for two-year appointments): The role of the Peer Advisers is to help address the concerns of first year students and help them understand and adjust to the academic requirements our program.
+Head Peer Advisors (4 members total, with 2 elected per year for two-year appointments): The role of the Head Peer Advisers is to help address the concerns of first year students and help them understand and adjust to the academic requirements our program.
 Duties include (a) assigning mentors to incoming students, (b) organize a welcome event (e.g. picnic), and (c) provide support to other mentoring activities as necessary (eg., first year review, first year peer advising round table discussions, etc.).
-This is a 2 year term.
+This is a two year term.

 UCSF/Berkeley Graduate Assembly (GA) Representatives (UCB GA: 2 delegates, up to 2 alternates; UCSF ASGD: 2 delegates, up to 2 alternates): The main responsibility of the Graduate Assembly representative is to attend meetings once a month to represent BEAST on the Berkeley GA.
 The specific duties include (a) casting votes, (b) reporting important news, and (c) checking on progress of BEAST funding requests, as necessary.
 The main responsibility of the UCSF Associated Students of the Graduate Division (ASGD) representative is to attend meetings three times a quarter to represent BEAST on the UCSF ASGD.
 The specific duties include (a) casting votes, (b) reporting important news, and (c) checking on progress of BEAST funding requests, as necessary.
-This is a 1 year position
+This is a one year position